College of Liberal Arts & Social Sciences > Academics > English > Graduate Programs > English (MA) > Thesis Option

 The master's programs in English at DePaul University may include the writing of a thesis.
 A thesis should be an original and independent contribution to current scholarship on a particular topic.
 The length of a thesis may range from 50–100 pages and must include a substantial bibliography.
 Writing a thesis should not be undertaken lightly; when the project is completed and approved, it will be cataloged and placed in the DePaul University library.
 It will then become available to scholars worldwide through interlibrary loan.
 Students sometimes write a thesis to enhance their chances of acceptance into doctoral programs, but most do not require a thesis in the application, preferring considerably shorter writing samples.

-Graduate students considering writing a thesis should consult their program directors early in their coursework.
+Graduate students considering writing a thesis should consult the program director early in their coursework.
 Please see the Guidelines on Theses and Dissertations for College of Liberal Arts and Social Sciences.
 Any MA thesis completed in the program satisfies the capstone portfolio requirement.
 If a student is writing a thesis, he or she will have access to Digication in order to assemble an ungraded professional portfolio.

 Before writing the thesis, a student must develop and write a thesis proposal.
 It is often wise to let a thesis proposal develop from a successful research paper originally written for a graduate course.
 Students should also consider taking an independent study (ENG 500) under the direction of the proposed thesis director.